Daintree Bird Watching

-There are plenty of tours of the Daintree National Park that will provide you with the ultimate bird watching experience.
-Knowledgeable guides will take you through the park, pointing out birds along the way and providing you with information on every species they see.
+There are plenty of tours of the Daintree Rainofrest National Park that will provide you with the ultimate bird watching experience.
+Knowledgeable guides provide private charter four wheel drive tours especially for birders through the park, pointing out birds along the way and providing you with information on every species they see.
 While some of these trips are walking tours, there are also river tours where you will get to view the wildlife as you drift down the Daintree River.
 Whichever mode of tour you chose, you will not be disappointed.

 The Southern Cassowary is a tall flightless bird that is native to Tropical North Queensland and the forests of Papua New Guinea.
 Listed as an endangered species, the Southern Cassowary inhabits the Daintree National Park and is a rare find but when you do spot a Southern Cassowary, the wait will be well worth it.
 Closely resembling an Emu, the Southern Cassowary has a vivid blue face and neck with a medium size grey bump on its head.

 The main reason for the decline in Southern Cassowary population has been the commercial and residential development of their native environment.
 While much of their habitat today remains under threat Australian Government agencies, environmental, and wildlife groups are actively working to fight against development in Cassowary corridors.

 When touring the Daintree National Park make sure you keep an eye out for the majestic Southern Cassowary.

 Bird Species in Daintree National Park